What Is Uniswap And How It Works?

 It is very important to note that Uniswap is a different type of exchange.
 It doesn’t charge fees to list new coins as centralized exchanges do.
 This also means that users always have control of their funds and don’t have to give up control of their private keys like they would on a regular exchange.
 This reduces the risk of losing assets in the event of a hack.

-How Uniswap Works?
+How Does Uniswap Work?

-The Uniswap platform uses smart contracts that run on the blockchain.
+The Uniswap platform uses smart contracts that run on the Ethereum blockchain.
 Those programs allow blockchain to execute more advanced transactions than simply sending cryptocurrency from one person to another.
 Thus, people can trade a wide range of digital assets.

 Uniswap platform also employs Liquidity pools for exchanging different pairs of digital assets.